MasterprojectRK/Hi-cGAN/README.md

 Synopsis: `python predict.py [parameters and options]`
 Parameters / Options:
-* --trainedModel, -trm [required]
+- --trainedModel | -trm
+  - required
-Trained generator model to predict from, h5py format.
+  - trained generator model to predict from, h5py format
-Generated by training.py above.
+  - generated by training.py above
-* --testChromPath, -tcp [required]
+- --testChromPath | -tcp
+  - required
-Same as trainChromPaths, just for testing / prediction.
+  - Same as trainChromPaths, just for testing / prediction
-The number and names of bigwig files in this path must be the same as for training.
+  - number and base names of bigwig files in this path must be the same as for training
-* --testChroms, -tchroms [required]
+- --testChroms | -tchroms
+  - required
-Chromosomes for testing (to be predicted).
-Must be available in all bigwig files.
+  - chromosomes for testing (to be predicted)
+  - must be available in all bigwig files
-Input format is the same as above, e.g. "8 12 21"
+  - input format: without "chr" and separated by spaces, e.g. "8 12 21"
-* --outfolder, -o
+- --outfolder | -o
+  - required
-Output path for predicted Hi-C matrices (in cooler format).
-Default: current path
+  - output path for predicted Hi-C matrices (in cooler format)
-* --multiplier, -mul
+  - default: current path
+- --multiplier | -mul
+  - optional
-Multiplier for better visualization of results.
+  - multiplier for better visualization of results
-Integer value greater equal 1, default: 1000.
-* --binsize, -b [required]
+  - integer >= 1
+  - default: 1000
+- --binsize | -b
+  - required
-Binsize for binning the proteins.
-Usually equal to binsize for training (but not mandatory)
+  - bin size for binning the proteins
+  - usually equal to binsize for training (but not mandatory)
+  - integer >= 1000
-* --batchsize, -bs
+* --batchsize | -bs
+  - optional
+  - batch size for prediction
-Batchsize for prediction.
-Same considerations as for training.py hold.
+  - same considerations as for training.py hold
-* --windowsize, -ws  [required]
+  - integer >= 1
+  - default: 32
+- --windowsize | -ws
+  - required
+  - window size for prediction
+  - choose from 64, 128, 256
-Windowsize for prediction.
-Must be the same as for training.
+  - must be the same as for training
-Could in future be detected from trained model.
+  - could in future be detected from trained model
-For now, just enter the appropriate value (64, 128, 256).
+  - for now, just enter the appropriate value

 Returns:
 * Predicted matrix in cooler format, defined for the specified test chromosomes.